tgoodsell-tempus/teleport/rfd/0xxx-partial-cache-healthiness.md

 When `NewWatcher()` is called on a Cache instance that's already in a healthy state - it knows which resource kinds it's actually receiving and which were rejected.
 Based on that, `NewWatcher()` can fail immediately if some of the requested resource kinds aren't available but `AllowRejectedKinds` isn't set.
-Otherwise, it can partially succeed and pass the list of unavailable resource kinds through `watch.PreviouslyRejectedKinds` all the way to `fanoutWatcher.init()` where it will generate an `OpInit` event with `WatchStatus` attached, listing the rejected kinds.
+Otherwise, it can partially succeed and pass the list of unavailable resource kinds through `watch.KindsRejectedInFlight` all the way to `fanoutWatcher.init()` where it will generate an `OpInit` event with `WatchStatus` attached, listing the rejected kinds.